Hecate2/Ignareo-ISML-auto-voter/README.md

 However, **BE CAREFUL in case your operations may result in a CC attack!**

 I have already developed an auto voter in the year 2018, using scrapy.
 Destroyer IGN, as a state-of-art, is re-designed for the future.
-As a result, IGN has never encounted any real battle in ISML till now (July 6th, 2019).
+As a result, IGN has never encountered any real battle in ISML till now (July 6th, 2019).
 However, I do hope IGN no longer have to make contact with the wild saimoe opponents anymore.

 ## How to use: